jhs/template-bootstrap/README.md

 Importing a template from bootswatch
 -----------------------------------

-To use a bootswatch template, simply copy over the appropriate variables.less file and run grunt from bower_components/bootstrap.
+To use a bootswatch template, simply copy `variables.less` and `bootswatch.less` file from the appropriate `themes/bootswatch/yourTheme` folder  and run grunt from bower_components/bootstrap.
 Style-tile.html will give you a feel for how the theme will look.

 Customizing bootstrap
 ---------------------